codacy/codacy-coverage-reporter-action/README.md

 Before setting up Codacy Coverage Reporter GitHub Action you must have tests and use tools to [generate coverage reports](https://docs.codacy.com/coverage-reporter/#generating-coverage) for the source code files in your repository.

-The Codacy Coverage Reporter GitHub Action:

--   Uploads coverage report data to Codacy.
--   Prints the coverage report upload status on the console, which is visible on the workflow panel of the GitHub Action.
--   Fails the workflow if code coverage falls below your project’s [quality settings](https://docs.codacy.com/repositories-configure/adjusting-quality-settings/#gates).

 To upload coverage to Codacy using the GitHub Action with default settings:

 1. Set up an API token to allow the GitHub Action to authenticate on Codacy: